Brad Breeck

-Bradley Joseph Breeck is an American composer and musician, best known for his work with Disney Television Animation.
+Bradley Joseph Breeck is an American composer and songwriter best known for his work with Disney Television Animation.
 He wrote the theme song for Gravity Falls and Star vs. the Forces of Evil, and has written the scores for numerous TV shows and films from several companies.

 Career

 Brad Breeck was originally a member of the Los Angeles-based experimental punk band The Mae Shi, which he joined while he was studying at the California Institute of the Arts.
 In 2007, he left the band to focus on making music for TV and films.
 In 2011, he formed another band called Skull Tape.
 He is influenced from a wide variety of musical styles and grew up listening to mostly Christian heavy metal.
 He began working for Disney full-time when he pitched the Gravity Falls theme song to Disney Channel.

 In 2017, Breeck won a Golden Reel Award for Best Sound Editing for the Nickelodeon TV film Albert.